zalky/build-clj/README.md

 [`tools.build`](https://github.com/clojure/tools.build):

-1. `jar`: builds a library jar, but also adds license and readme files to the `META-INF` directory of your jar, as well as license and project description attributes to the `pom.xml` (similar to leiningen)
+1. `jar`: builds a library jar, but also adds license and readme files to the `META-INF` directory of your jar, as well as project license, description, and url attributes to the `pom.xml` (similar to leiningen)

 2. `uber`: same semantics as `jar`, just produces an uberjar instead.